MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/code-example-labels.md

   - python
 ---
 # Labels Code Example
-This example demonstrates how to add labels and associate them with campaigns, ad groups, keywords, and ads.
+This example demonstrates how to add labels and associate them with campaigns and ad groups.

 [!INCLUDE[request-header](./includes/code-tips.md)]